Voyeuristic Disorder

 Safety, consent & law

 Acting on these urges by observing or recording people without their consent is non-consensual and illegal in most jurisdictions, prosecuted as a sexual or privacy offence and carrying criminal penalties alongside lasting harm to victims.
+Recording rather than merely watching generally engages additional image-based offences, and sharing what was recorded another set again; none of that depends on whether the images ever reached anybody else.
 Clinical responses, summarised in the MSD Manual, may include psychotherapy, support groups, SSRIs, and (in severe cases, with informed consent) antiandrogen medication to reduce libido.
 All of this stands in complete contrast to fully consensual watching between adults, which is benign.

 - Voyeurism78/100Scopophilia · Acts & ActivitiesArousal from watching others who know they are being observed, or who consent to being viewed, such as a partner, performers, or participants in group settings.
 It is a common, benign facet of human sexuality.78